Drew Lock: College career

+In the Tigers' 2017 season opener, Lock passed for 521 yards, seven touchdowns, and one interception in a victory over Missouri State.
+On October 21, against Idaho, he had 467 passing yards, six touchdowns, and one interception to break a five-game losing streak for Missouri.
+On November 24, on the road against Arkansas, he had 448 yards, five passing touchdowns, and two interceptions.
 In the 2017 season, Lock led the NCAA (FBS) and set the SEC and Missouri record for passing touchdowns (44) while helping the Tigers reach a bowl game after starting the season 1–5.
 He finished the season with 242-of-419 passing (57.8%) for 3,964 yards with 44 touchdowns and 13 interceptions (165.7 rtg.).
 Lock was selected to the First-team All-SEC.
-He finished his college football career with a total of 108 (99 passing, 9 rushing) touchdowns.